 FALCPA's labeling requirements extend to retail and food-service establishments that package, label, and offer products for human consumption.
 However, FALCPA's labeling requirements do not apply to foods that are placed in a wrapper or container (such as paper or a box for a sandwich) following a customer’s order at the point of purchase.

 Consumers may also see advisory statements such as “may contain [allergen] or “produced in a facility that also uses [allergen].”
-These are used to address “cross-contact,” which can occur when multiple foods with different allergen profiles are produced in the same facility using shared equipment or on the same production line, as the result of ineffective cleaning, or from the generation of dust or aerosols containing an allergen.
+Such statements are not required by law and can be used to address unavoidable “cross-contact,” only if manufacturers have incorporated good manufacturing processes in their facility and have taken every precaution to avoid cross-contact that can occur when multiple foods with different allergen profiles are produced in the same facility using shared equipment or on the same production line, as the result of ineffective cleaning, or from the generation of dust or aerosols containing an allergen.

-FDA guidance for the food industry states that advisory statements should not be used as a substitute for adhering to current good manufacturing practices and must be truthful and not misleading.
+FDA guidance and regulations for the food industry states that advisory statements should not be used as a substitute for adhering to current good manufacturing practices and must be truthful and not misleading.

 More than 160 foods have been identified to cause food allergies in sensitive individuals.
 There are also several food ingredients that cause nonallergic hypersensitivity reactions in sensitive individuals that require specific labeling.
-For example, in addition to the eight major food allergens identified by law, the FDA monitors the food supply to determine if other allergens, food ingredients, or food additives pose a significant health risk and acts accordingly.
-Gluten, certain additives (e.g., yellow 5, carmine, sulfites), and emerging food allergens, such as sesame, are examples of other substances the FDA monitors and, in some cases, requires specific labeling for.
+For example, in addition to the major food allergens identified by law, the FDA monitors the food supply to determine if other allergens, food ingredients, or food additives pose a significant health risk and acts accordingly.
+Gluten, certain additives (for example, yellow 5, carmine, sulfites), and other food allergens for which new science has emerged, are examples of other substances the FDA monitors and, in some cases, requires specific labeling for.

 Color and Food Additives